About the Society

 Who Was Thomas Cranmer?

 From 1534 he worked with others for the authorisation of an English Bible.
-With his fellow reformers, Cranmer was eager to promote biblical preaching and especially the doctrine of justification by faith alone through the grace of Christ.
+With his fellow reformers, Cranmer was eager to promote biblical preaching and specially the doctrine of justification by faith alone through the grace of Christ.

 The 1552 Book of Common Prayer was full of scripture and upheld the Bible's authority.
 It was for common prayer, involving the congregation.